gilmore-lab/protocols/151204StatusUpdate.md

 # Gilmore Lab Projects

+## EEG Projects
+- update protocols
+  - Calibrate-Monitor.md
+  - Post-session-protocol-high-density-eeg.md
+  - ssvep-high-density-setup.md
+  - mofo-3-pattern-psychophysics **completed**

 ## MOFO Child Tuning
 ### Goal
 Collect data from 25 participants
 ### Participants
 - 10 previous Participants
-- 25 additional participants
+- 27 additional participants
 - all demographic data is located on databrary: https://nyu.databrary.org/volume/144

 ### Data Processing
-- 10 participants processed with PD Video
+- 10 participants reprocessed with PD Video
   - Raw Threshold Detector = 60 / Blink Threshold = 60
+  - Raw Threshold Detector = 100 / Blink Threshold = 100
 - additional participants processed with PD Video using two threshold detector settings
   - Raw Threshold Detector = 60 / Blink Threshold = 60
   - Raw Threshold Detector = 100 / Blink Threshold = 100

 ### To Do
-- Create R script to prepare output files from PD Video for the analysis script pipeline
+- **completed** Create R script to prepare output files from PD Video for the analysis script pipeline - R script converted from moco

+- fix R script to run as a function through all datasets in the sessions folder

-- Reprocess the 10 previous participants at the settings Raw Threshold Detector = 100 / Blink Threshold = 100
+- **Completed** Reprocess the 10 previous participants at the settings Raw Threshold Detector = 100 / Blink Threshold = 100
   - *Difficulty: After copying the data from Box to the PowerBook G4, no files are showing up in PD Video, just directories.
 However everything shows up in the Finder Window.*
+     - raw data was copied from data collection computers and completely reprocessed.

 ## MOCO INF_2Pat_LamRad
 ### Goal
-- Collect data from X participants
+- Collect data from 25 participants
 ### Participants
 - 5 Participants
 - all demographic data is located on databrary: https://nyu.databrary.org/volume/146